High-Dimensional Joint Estimation of Multiple Directed Gaussian Graphical Models: Experiments

 \subsection{Performance evaluation of joint causal inference}

-We analyze the performance of the joint recovery of $K$ different DAGs where we vary $K \in \{ 3, 5 \}$.
-For all experiments, we set the number of nodes $p=100$ and the total number of observations $n=600$.
+We analyze the performance of the joint recovery of $K$ different DAGs where we vary $K \in \{ 3, 5, 8\}$ and $n \in \{600, 900, 1200\}$.
+For all experiments, we set the number of nodes $p=100$.
 In addition, we selected the number of samples from each DAG to be the same, i.e., $n_1 = \ldots = n_K = n/K$.
 For each experiment, the true DAGs were constructed in two steps.
-First, we generated a core graph that is shared among the $K$ DAGs under consideration.
+First, we generated a \emph{core} graph that is shared among the $K$ DAGs under consideration.
 We did this by generating a random graph from an Erd\H{o}s-R\'enyi model with $100$ edges in expectation, and then oriented the edges according to a random permutation of the nodes.
-In the second step, we sampled $30$ additional edges specific to each DAG uniformly at random.
-This procedure results in the generation of a collection of true underlying DAGs $\G_0^{(1)}, \dots , \G_0^{(K)}$.
+Then we sampled $e_{\textrm{private}} \in \{30, 60\}$ additional \emph{private} edges uniformly at random.
+Each such edge was assigned uniformly at random to one of the $K$ DAGs, thereby keeping the total number of private edges across all $K$ DAGs to be $e_{\textrm{private}}$.
+This procedure results in the generation of a collection of true underlying DAGs $\G_0^{(1)}, \dots , \G_0^{(K)}$ with a private-to-core edge ratio of $0.3$ and $0.6$ respectively.
 Associated with each DAG, we generated a true adjacency matrix $A^{(k)}_0$ and a true diagonal error covariance matrix $\Omega^{(k)}_0$.
 For the latter, we drew each error variance independently and uniformly from the interval $[1, 2.25]$.
 Regarding the adjacency matrices, we drew the edge weights independently and uniformly from $[-1, -0.1] \cup [0.1, 1]$ to ensure that they are bounded away from zero.
 Notice that we did not put any constraints on the edge weights that are in the shared core structure for different DAGs: the same edge can change its weight in different DAGs, or even flip sign.

 We randomly generated $100$ collections of DAGs and data associated with them.
 We then estimated the DAGs from the data via two different methods: a joint estimation procedure using jointGES presented in Algorithm~\ref{alg:jointl0} and a separate estimation procedure using the well-established GES method~\cite{chickering2002optimal}.